 The shoulder is very flexible because it is a ball-and-socket joint made up of three bones: the shoulder blade (scapula), the collarbone (clavicle), and the upper arm bone (humerus).
-It moves your arm a variety of directions — in front, above, to the side, and behind your body.
+It moves your arm in a variety of directions — in front, above, to the side, and behind your body.
 It is the most flexible joint in your entire body.
 This flexibility can make the shoulder prone to injury from overuse, repetitive motions, falls, or strain from excessive weight.
 Due to anatomic and physiologic changes related to the aging process, the shoulder is among the more common joints affected by active lifestyles.
 The symptoms of pain and soreness can be the same, whether the problem is related to an old injury or degenerative conditions such as arthritis.
-Initially, pain may limit usage, but can progress to pain at rest and at night.
+Initially, pain may limit usage but can progress to pain at rest and at night.

 Several conditions can cause shoulder pain and disability, and lead patients to consider shoulder joint replacement surgery.